sendbird/sendbird-calls-ios/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
-The `SendbirdCalls` framework can be integrated into the Xcode project using `CocoaPods` by doing the following.
+The `SendBirdCalls` framework can be integrated into the Xcode project using `CocoaPods` by doing the following.

 1. Install `CocoaPods` into the project by running `pod init` in the project directory.
 2. Run `open Podfile`